 Frequently asked questions about the construction and campus.

-The new library is housed in a former hospital.
-The building comprises three parts: the former surgical clinic, the former nurses' residence and the new wing.
+The new library is housed in a former hospital – the Binnengasthuis – that moved to the Academic Medical Centre in 1980.
+The building comprises three parts: the former surgical clinic, the former nursers' residence and a new wing.
 The design preserves the existing historic building's character with the addition of a spectacular glass roof and a new wing.
-The winning design is a combination of concepts by MVSA Architects (link) and Architectenburo J. Van Stigt.
+The three parts are joined together to form a single building for the library.
+Using the glass roof to cover the former courtyard creates a beautiful atrium.
+The winning design is a combination of concepts by MVSA Architects and Architectenburo J. Van Stigt.

 Room for meeting